Sunday School Teachers 2014-2015

 *We usually try to have one activity or event once a month that is separate from our typical Sunday morning/evening schedule.
 These events in the past have included bowling, lock-ins, sled riding, movie nights, hayrides, bon fires, video game extravaganzas, conferences (Acquire the Fire, National Youth Conference) and more!

-For more information on the ministry of the Maple Spring youth group you can call the church office at (814) 479-7062 or email Kent Bass on our contact page.
+For more information on the ministry of the Maple Spring youth group you can call the church office at (814) 479-7062 or email Krista Shaffer at [email protected]

 Sisters in Christ Women's Ministry reaches out to the community and surrounding areas.
 They provide a Sunday school class each Sunday at 9:30 a.m. for women of all ages to grow and disciple one another.
 Bible studies start in January of each year.
 Come and learn to know our Savior, Jesus Christ, on a more personal level than ever before.

-Click on our Sisters Calendar of events for more information.
 All women are welcome to attend our events and programs.
-As the Bible says” Wherever two or more are gathered in my name, there I am in the midst of them.”
+As the Bible says Wherever two or more are gathered in my name, there I am in the midst of them.
 Come and enjoy our fellowship with the Lord!

 |Calendar | Church Services | Ministries | Publications | Tithes & Donations | Home|